Welcome to EPCOR Our site is customized by location. Please select the region of your service and we’ll remember your selection for next time.

 High water usage

 The average Edmontonian uses 160 litres of water each day.
-But leaks or changes in your regular water use can increase your water consumption more than you may think.
+Leaks or changes in your regular water use can increase your water consumption.

 Ways your water use can rise